optskug/docs/README.md

 ## List of vehicles with Toyota ECU Security Key

+> [!NOTE]
+> A notable vehicle not included here is the US-made (VIN does not start with `J`) 2023 Corolla.
+It does not appear to have ECU Security Key or SecOC steps when replacing the forward camera.
+If you have one of these US Corollas, stop by the [comma Discord](https://discord.comma.ai).
+It's exact standing or nature is unknown.

 Known vehicles with Toyota ECU Security Key on the Forward Recognition Camera of which OP **doesn't** currently support right now:

 * ~~2021-2023 RAV4 Prime~~